alphagov/govuk-infrastructure/terraform/deployments/github/README.md

 # GOV.UK GitHub Infrastructure configuration

-> **Note**: Currently this module can only be applied by an alphagov GitHub Organisation Admin.

 This module configures GitHub resources so that the platform can automatically give permissions to repositories with specific properties in the included YAML file.